sikenman/powerball/README.md

 C:/>ConsolePowerBall.exe >> PowerBall.txt

 # Generating 512 random PowerBall numbers and sending output to the text file
+Syntax: C:/>ConsolePowerBall [n] where n is between 1 and 65535.

 C:/>ConsolePowerBall 512 >> PowerBall512.txt